-- 1. The AKOSH Consultation and Training Program operates through a mix of state funding and Section 21(d) and 23(g) agreements where state funds are matched with federal OSHA funding. - o The AKOSH Consultation and Training Program offers a variety of services at no cost to employers.
+- 1. The AKOSH Consultation and Training Program operates through a mix of state funding and Section 21(d) and 23(g) agreements where state funds are matched with federal OSHA funding. - The AKOSH Consultation and Training Program offers a variety of services at no cost to employers.
 These services include assisting in the development and implementation of an effective safety and health management system, and offering training and education to the employer and employees at the worksite.
 Smaller businesses in high hazard industries or those involved in hazardous operations receive priority.
 CSHOs are expected to provide this information to employers upon request or during closing conference meetings. - 2.
 Safety and Health Achievement Recognition Program (SHARP). - a.
 Another program that recognizes employers' efforts to create a safe workplace and exempts them from inspection is the Safety and Health Achievement Recognition Program (SHARP).
 This program is administered by the State Onsite Consultation Program but is funded under Section 21(d) of the OSH Act. - b.
 SHARP is designed to provide incentives and support those employers that implement and continuously improve effective safety and health management system(s) at their worksite.
-SHARP participants are exempted from AKOSH and OSHA programmed inspections.
+SHARP participants are exempted from AKOSH and OSHA programmed inspections for the duration of the SHARP approval.

-NOTE: See AKOSH PD 08-07 (CSP 02-00-002, Consultation Policies and Procedures Manual, dated January 18, 2008 for additional information).
+NOTE: See AKOSH PD 18-06 (CSP 02-00-003, Consultation and Training Policies and Procedures Manual, dated November 19, 2015 for additional information).